farisachugthai/utilities/README.rst

     python3 setup.py build; python3 -m pip install -U -e .

     # to view the environment variable path, run:
-    Get-ChildItem -path $env:path
+    Get-ChildItem -Path $Env:PATH

     # then ensure that the directory you pick is in your path, and run
-    python3 pyutil\dlink.py "$pwd\sh" C:\users\path\to\directory
+    python3 pyutil\dlink.py "$pwd\sh" C:\Users\path\to\directory

 .. note::

-   When creating symbolic links on Windows, it's necessary to run the command as an administrator.
+   When creating symbolic links on Windows, it's necessary to start the console as an administrator.
-   In addition, be aware that symlinks created in a bash subshell won't be recognized as valid by the Windows OS!
+   In addition, be aware that symlinks created in a bash subshell won't be recognized as valid by Windows OS!

 .. _root-docs: